shakacode/shakapacker/docs/style_loader_vs_mini_css.md

 You have two options for serving CSS in development:

-1. You can opt to serve CSS via style-loader (as was traditionally done in a Webpack setup), where CSS is written by Javascript served by Webpacker into a `<style>` tag, or
+1. You can opt to serve CSS via style-loader (as was traditionally done in a Webpack setup), where CSS is written by Javascript served by Shakapacker into a `<style>` tag, or
 2. You can opt to serve CSS as a full CSS file via mini-css-extract-plugin, which uses a standard `<link>` tag to load a fully separate CSS file.

 Both options support HMR.
 The default is style-loader.
-If you want to use mini-css-extract-plugin in development, set `inline_css: false` in the development dev_server section of your webpacker.yml:
+If you want to use mini-css-extract-plugin in development, set `inline_css: false` in the development dev_server section of your shakapacker.yml:

 ```yml
 development: